 - 1. Students will adeptly follow precise instructions, honing their measuring and preparation abilities as they craft 2 distinct yogurt dips. - 2.
-Students will observe and discern differences in texture, flavor, and appearance between different yogurt dips. - 3.
+Students will use their senses to observe and describe the differences in appearance, texture, smell, and flavor between different yogurt dips. - 3.
 Students will foster an understanding of how various cultures uniquely embrace and savor yogurt, cultivating an enhanced appreciation for culinary diversity.